 - Rickshaw Ride in Asakusa with GetYourGuide >

-30. Tokyo Metropolitan Government Building Observatory
+28. Tokyo Metropolitan Government Building Observatory and Lightshow

 OK, this might sound like a boring place to visit in Tokyo with kids (most Government buildings usually are) but on top lies a free viewing area and deck where you can see the Tokyo cityscape unfurl before you.
+Plus every night, the world’s largest projection mapping light show takes place on the building exterior.

 Plus if you are lucky (like we were), you can even see Mount Fuji on a clear day.

-31. Tokyo Joypolis
+30. Tokyo Joypolis

 A joyful Japanese gaming experience, Tokyo Joypolis in Odaiba is billed as Japan’s largest indoor theme-park filled with over 20 SEGA arcade games and interactive VR experiences.